-We test CORA in three topologies, Stanford Backbone [13] and FatTree (k=4, k=8), which have 26, 20, and 80 switches respectively.
-For each topology, we slice the global network address (0.0.0.0-255.255.255.255) into n sections, where n is the #edge switches in the topology.
+We test CORA in three topologies, Stanford Backbone (Kazemian et al., 2012) and FatTree (k = 4, k = 8), which have 26, 20, and 80 switches respectively.
+For each topology, we slice the global network address (0.0.0.-255.255.255.255) into n sections, where n is the number of edge switches in the topology.
 We assign those network sections to the edge switches as the host IP they connect to.
 We then simulate abundant high-level intents for the topology.
-Specifically, we use ClassBench [27] to generate packet classification rules (SrcIP/Mask, DstIP/Mask, SrcPortRange, DstPortRange, Action), which can be regarded as the endpoint intent.
+Specifically, we use ClassBench (Taylor and Turner, 2007) to generate packet classification rules (SrcIP/Mask, DstIP/Mask, SrcPortRange, DstPortRange, Action), which can be regarded as the endpoint intent.
 The Action in the rules is just an integer number indicating different endpoint actions, and we choose a specific number to denote the header modifying action, which modifies the SrcIP and SrcPort randomly, to simulate an NAT function.
 The default rules with long mask length are removed.